neondatabase/website/content/docs/guides/prisma-migrations.md

 npm install express
 ```

 To use the Prisma ORM for making queries, install the `@prisma/client` package and the Prisma CLI.
-The CLI is only needed as a development dependency to generate the Prisma Client, given the schema.
+The CLI is only needed as a development dependency to generate the Prisma Client for the given schema.

 ```bash
 npm install @prisma/client && npm install prisma --save-dev npx prisma init
 ```

-This will create a new `prisma` folder in your project with a `schema.prisma` file, where we will define the database schema for our application.
+These commands create a new `prisma` folder in your project with a `schema.prisma` file, where we will define the database schema for our application.

 ### Configure Prisma to Use Neon Database